CDRomatron/S3GBARando/README.md

 ## Credits:
-Muffinjet (for prior work on project)
+MuffinJets (for prior work on project)

 RayCarrot (for reverse engineering map data as part of ray1map)